The Learning Space is Child-Centered and Democratic

 Alithia is a flexible space, designed to meet the current needs of those in the community and provide

 Alithia offers two three-hour blocks (9am-12pm and 12pm-3pm), with the intention of adding another block in the future (3pm-5pm).
 These blocks will see a change of co-educators / mentors and a change in workshop / activity.
-Alithia encourages two daily gatherings at the start of each block for connection, reflection and collaborative discussion.
+Alithia encourages two daily gatherings in each block for connection, reflection and collaborative discussion.
 Facilitators work with the children to create a space that they treasure and wish to be in.
 Together, they plan and organise activitie

 To learn about WHY we have taken the approach outlined below, please see: Young Innovators Hub.